 Does a House Fire Impact Your Legal Ownership of the Land?

-Simply put, no. A house fire may destroy the structures on your property, but it does not affect the legal ownership of the land.
-Land ownership is tied to documentation such as deeds and titles, which remain valid regardless of physical damage to the property.
+In short, no. A house fire can ruin the buildings on your property, but it does not change the legal ownership of the land.
+This answers the question, “if your house burns down do you still own the land,” as property ownership is tied to records like deeds and titles, which remain valid despite any physical damage to the property.

 Legal Implications After a Fire